ajsteinmetz/short-note-qgp/README.md

 -->

 ## cite as
-Steinmetz, A. & Rafelski, J. Magnetized primordial quark-gluon plasma.
-In preparation (2024).
+Steinmetz, A. & Rafelski, J. Short note on spin magnetization in QGP.
+In Preparation (2025).

 ## doi/arXiv
 - Forthcoming.